When you tell your customers that your product will give them the power to disappear into thin air, your product had better be up to the test.

 Of the two VPNs, IPVanish is the more affordable option.
 That being said, you get what you pay for in some cases.

 You will pay a bit more going with VyprVPN, but you also get a slightly better feature set.
-Both services have a trial on offer, and IPVanish has a money-back guarantee.
-For IPVanish, the trial and money-back offer is set at 7 days, while VyprVPN’s trial is only 3 days.
+IPvanish, on the other hand, has both a trial version and a money-back guarantee.
+The trial and the money-back offer are both set at 7 days.

 Users can get a one-month subscription from IPVanish for $10 per month.
 For a 3-month plan, the monthly charge goes down to $8.99, for a one year plan users can expect to pay $6.50 per month, and for the 2-year plan the monthly cost goes down to $3.75 per month.

 VyprVPN has two levels of service – basic and premium.
 Basic ranges from $5 to $10 per month, and Premium goes from $7 to $13.